phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Learning the PHP lifecycle
 ==========================

-PHP's a complex machinery which lifecycle should really be mastered by anyone pretending to hook into it.
-The main line is as follow :
+PHP is a complex piece of machinery whose lifecycle really should be understood by anyone who wants to understand how PHP operates.
+The main sequence is as follows:

 PHP starts up.
 If running CLI or FPM, it's C ``main()`` is run.
 If running as a module into a webserver, like using the apxs2 SAPI (Apache 2), PHP is started up just a little bit after Apache itself starts up and comes to run the startup sequence of its module which PHP is one.
 Starting up, is called internally **the module startup step**.
 We also abbreviate it as the **MINIT** step.

-Once started, PHP waits to treat one/several requests.
+Once started, PHP waits to handle one/several requests.
 When we talk about PHP CLI, there will be only one request: the current script to run.
 However, when we talk about a web environment- should it be PHP-FPM or webserver module- PHP could serve several requests one after the other.
 It all depends on how you did configure you webserver: you may tell it to serve an infinite number of requests, or a specific number before shutting down and recycling the process.
-Every time a new request shows in to be treated, PHP will run **a request startup step**.
+Every time a new request arrives to be handled, PHP will run **a request startup step**.
 We call it the **RINIT**.

 The request is served, some content is (probably) generated, OK.
-Time to shutdown the request and get prepared to eventually treat another one.
+Time to shutdown the request and get prepared to eventually handle another one.
 Shutting down a request is called **the request shutdown step**.
 We call it the **RSHUTDOWN**.

-After having treated X requests (one, several dozens, thousands etc..), PHP will finally shut down itself, and die.
+After having handled X requests (one, several dozens, thousands etc..), PHP will finally shut down itself, and die.
 Shutting down the PHP process is called **the module shutdown step**.
 We abbreviate it as **MSHUTDOWN**.

 If we would have drawn those steps, that could give something like this: